Coaches and Practitioners of Lean-Agile and the SAFe®

 Defining Velocity – read the full article here.

 For long-lived “teams”, “velocity” of the team is simply the average of the team’s delivery of working product/service (valuable) in the last few iterations in the form of normalized story points.

-The velocity of an iteration (or sprint) is the amount of the team’s delivery of working product/service (valuable) in that iteration in the form of normalized story points.
+The velocity of an iteration (or sprint) is the aggregated amount of the team’s delivery of working product/service (valuable) in that iteration in the form of estimated story points.